Sisley and the Environment

 At Sisley, we have made major investments in all our French sites, particularly our research, administration and logistics site in Saint-Ouen-l'Aumône (Val-d'Oise) and our headquarters in Paris, to achieve the High Environmental Quality (HQE) standard.
 Our current projects to extend our production and logistics sites take High Environmental Quality into account.

-High Environmental Quality certification is based on a rigorous approach, focusing on four criteria: Quality of life at work, responsible management, economic performance and respect for the environment.
+High Environmental Quality certification is based on a rigorous approach, focusing on four criteria in particular: quality of life at work, responsible management, economic performance and respect for the environment.

 Our Saint-Ouen-l'Aumône site has been awarded the prestigious ISO 14001 certification (environmental impact management and reduction) as well as ISO 45001 certification (workplace health and safety).
 Our Blois production site has also achieved this certification.